enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

     |UIWrapper.locate| resolves a location.

-Add support for performing a user interaction
+Add Support for Performing a User Interaction
 ---------------------------------------------

 Support for |UIWrapper.perform| can be extended by registering additional